Differences in Appearances & Effects: Indica vs Sativa

 Sativa plants produce long, thin leafs while indica plants produce thick, broad leafs.
 This is a great way to differentiate a growing sativa from an indica.
 Sativa strains grow closer to the equator, needing less leaf space to soak up the sun for photosynthesis.
 Meanwhile, indica strains grow in colder regions, having larger leafs to soak up more sun for photosynthesis.

 Again, adapting to their native, tropical regions, sativa plants grow tall since they’re accustomed to sharing space with other plants – anywhere between 8-12 feet.
-There have been some found reaching over 18 feet tall, however.
-Indica on the other hand, grow short and stout since their native location is mountainous and there’s no need to fight for sunlight (around 3-5 feet).
+There've been some found reaching as tall as 18 feet!
+Indica grows short and stout since their native location is mountainous and there’s no need to fight for sunlight (around 3-5 feet).

 4. Harvest Time